 Educational Activities: workshops, field trips, trainings, research and tutoring

 MassVOTE is a nonpartisan organization and we do not discriminate based on any protected status under state or federal law.
-Young Civic Leader applicants may be asked to submit to one or more of the following: a panel interview, release of official transcripts / report cards, and providing recommendations or references.
-People of color, LGBTQ identified, female candidates are strongly encouraged to apply.
+Young Civic Leader applicants may be asked to submit to one or more of the following: a panel interview, release of official transcripts/report cards, and providing recommendations or references.
+People of color are strongly encouraged to apply.